 About the project

 Launched in 2005, Grow Your Own Potatoes (GYOP) was one of the first primary school based growing projects.
-Since then it has become the largest of its kind with over 2 million children taking part in learning where potatoes come from, how they grow and that potatoes are a healthy food.
-Its simplicity and the fact that GYOP is a hands on activity makes it perfect for young pupils.
+Since then, it has become the largest of its kind with over 2 million children taking part in learning where potatoes come from, how they grow and the health benefits.
+The straightforward and hands-on nature of the GYOP project makes it perfect for young pupils.

-Schools that register to take part (in Feb) receive a FREE growing kit containing everything they need to grow a successful crop.
+Schools that register to take part (in February) receive a FREE growing kit containing everything they need, to grow a successful crop.

 Competition 1: Heaviest weight of Rocket Potatoes